-Some Quantity Surveying companies take short cuts by using untrained people to carry out cursory inspections and gather information.
+Some Quantity Surveying companies take shortcuts by using untrained people to carry out cursory inspections and gather information.
 This information is then (hopefully) sent to an actual Quantity Surveyor to cost up.
 These companies may produce cheaper schedules, but is it worth the risk?
-And if you have questions after you get your Depreciation Schedule, you will get much better answers if the person who inspected the property is the person who works out the costs.
-Also, if your property is being inspected by an actual Quantity Surveyor, you should NOT have to provide plans.
+And if you have questions after you get your Depreciation Schedule, you will get much better answers if the person who reviews your property is the person who works out the costs, like the Quantity Surveyors at Depreciator.

 2. Choose A Quantity Surveyor who doesn’t charge for updates

 You may want to avoid spending more money on your rental property, but there are some things you can’t avoid.
-You might have to replace a hot water heater, or a stove, or carpet.
-If that happens, your depreciation Schedule needs to be changed.
+You might have to replace a hot water heater, a stove, or carpet.
+If that happens, your Depreciation Schedule needs to be changed.
 If it’s only a couple of items, we can do this free of charge and get the revised Schedule to you the next day.
-If it’s a bigger renovation, we have a Self Assist facility where you can amend your own Depreciation Schedule – provided it’s one that we have done.
+If it’s a bigger renovation, we’ll need a few extra details

 3. Choose a Quantity Surveyor who provides accountant friendly Depreciation Schedules